-Re: December 31st transfers for TTOC experience accrued up to and including November 15th
+Re: December 31^{st} transfers for TTOC experience accrued up to and including November 15^{th}

-This constitutes my written notice under LOU No. 11 of the collective agreement that I, wish to transfer my eligible TTOC experience credits earned under Article C.4 (up to and including November 15, ) to that of the applicable previous local collective agreement increment language for continuing and/or temporary employees.
-Transfer of these experience credits shall take place and be effective December 31, .

-I understand that once I submit this application to the employer, this decision to transfer is final and cannot be reversed.
+• LOU No. 11 of the Collective Agreement that I, n to transfer my eligible TTOC experience credits earned under Article C.4 (up to and including November 15,) to that of the applicable previous local Collective Agreement increment language for continuing and/or temporary employees.
+Transfer of these experience credits shall take place and be effective December 31, that once I submit this appliannot be reversed. cation to the employer, this decision to transfer Teacher Signature Date Signed District Receipt Confirmed Date of Receipt Please Note: This written notice must be provided by the teacher and received by the district no later than November 15 th of the school year for a transfer for TTOC experience credits earned up to and including November 15 th to take effect on December 31 st of the same school year.